Mohammad-Adilkhan3/Chilli_price_prediction_and_forecasting_web/docs/prd.md

 - Suggested quick questions as chips above input field:\n  - 'Why is price high next month?'
   - 'Compare2024 vs 2027 prices'
   - 'Which market is better to sell?'
-  - 'Show predictions for January2025'
+  - 'Show predictions for January 2025'
+  - 'Show weekly trends for this month'

 **AI Capabilities**:
 - Trained on dataset metadata, market history, and model outputs